gregavola/tumblrPHP/README.md

 # tumblrPHP - A PHP Library for the Tumblr API (V2)

-This a library written to interact with the Tumblr API (http://www.tumblr.com/docs/en/api/v2) using both oAuth and Standard calls.
+This a library written to interact with the Tumblr API (http://www.tumblr.com/docs/en/api/v2) using both oAuth Authenticated Calls and Non-Authenticated calls.<br />

 # Requirements
 PHP 5+<br />
-CURL
+CURL<br />
+oAuth for PHP (included in this repo)<br />

 # Getting Started
 Follow the instructions in <code>index.php</code> for a detailed example of the OAuth authentication.